fwsGonzo/barebones/README.md

 ## Link-Time Optimization

-- Works on clang out of the box, just make sure you use the correct LLD that comes with your compiler
+- Works on Clang out of the box, just make sure you use the correct LLD that comes with your compiler
     - Both ThinLTO and full LTO works!
+	- Enable LTO option with ccmake and set the LINKER_EXE option to point to a lld executable that is compatible with your Clang version.
+For example `ld.lld-8`.
 - Does not work on GCC at all due to how complicated it is to call the LTO-helpers manually

 ## Thread-Local Storage